 "Hi, Robin.
 I came to drop my friend at the bus stop and was going back but it started to drizzle and I stopped by the shop waiting for it to subside but it is still there and snowflakes are also there now coming down.
 I don't want to get wet and catch a cold", she was grinning.

 Robin and Adrina were in the same college and were friends.
 She lived in the same housing layout but her house was about 10-minute walk from the shop.

 Robin bought a few tobacco pouches and kept them in his pocket.
-He told Adrina that she should wait a while and he would get her umbrella.
+He told Adrina that she should wait a while as he would get her umbrella.
 Adrina told that drizzling might stop soon and she would manage but Robin knew she was just putting on a bold face and told her not to worry and not to move out till he returns.
 Robin did not wait for her further response and sped away to his house.

-Harvey was waiting for Robin and thanked him for the tobacco and then Robin told him that Adrina wanted help and he would be going out and come after maybe half an hour.
+Harvey was waiting for Robin and thanked him for the tobacco and then Robin told him that Adrina wanted help and he would be going out and return after maybe half an hour.
 Harvey knew about Adrina and saw her during birthday celebrations and other functions and he liked the way she talked with them and behaved during those get-to-gathers.
-Harvey knew that Robin had soft feelings for Adrina.
+Harvey very well knew that Robin had soft feelings for Adrina.

-Robin reached the shop took the umbrella handed over it to Adrina and started walking with her.
+Robin reached the shop, took the umbrella and handed over it to Adrina and started walking with her.
 Adrina always liked to chit chat with Robin.
 He was such a lovely friend.
 They were talking and talking and they did not know when they reached Adrina's house.
-The front light was on and her mother was standing on the window just observing the drizzle.
+The front porch light was on and her mother was standing on the window just observing the drizzle.
 He saw Robin coming with Adrina and opened the door and welcomed him.
 Robin told that his father was waiting for him for a game of checkers and he would go back.
 Adrina thanked him and returned him the umbrella.

 © 2022 Umesh Chandra Bhatt